 Our ideas of the main phases of historical globalization are presented in Table 1 which distinguishes seven periods.
-The given periodization is based on the principle of expanding spatial links between societies (see Grinin and Korotayev 2013a, 2013b).
-We can point how the expansion and integration of interacting networks moves from the local level through the level of transcontinental links, to the planetary one.
-Actually, one can speak about historical globalization starting from the third phase when the regional-continental links originated.
-Since the Age of Discovery the intercontinental links started to develop and by the early nineteenth century they had become truly global.
+The expansion and integration of interacting networks moves from the local level through the level of transcontinental links, to the planetary one.
+One can speak about historical globalization starting from the third phase when the regionalcontinental links originated which by the early nineteenth century had become truly global.